streamlit/docs/content/library/api/api-reference.md

 performance.
 Each section includes methods associated with the activity type, including examples.

-So browse our API below and click to learn move about any of our available commands!
+Browse our API below and click to learn more about any of our available commands! 🎈

 ## Display almost anything